tsnoad/EMET2007/source/course_outline.rst

 Textbook
 ----------------------------

-The textbook for the course is *Introduction to Econometrics* (third edition, 2012) by Stock and Watson.
+The textbook for the course is *Introduction to Econometrics* (updated third edition, 2015) by Stock and Watson.
 Chiefly library has several copies of the textbook.
 I strongly recommend that you buy a copy of the book as I base the lecture and practice sessions on it.

 Other excellent textbooks include *A Guide to Modern Econometrics* by Verbeek and *Introductory
 Econometrics: A Modern Approach* 5ed, by Wooldridge.